shopsys/monorepo-tools/docs/upgrade/UPGRADE-unreleased.md

 - check and get rid of the use of all removed phing targets ([#1193](https://github.com/shopsys/shopsys/pull/1193))
     - the targets were marked as deprecated in `v7.3.0` version, see [the upgrade notes](/docs/upgrade/UPGRADE-v7.3.0.md#tools) and [#1068](https://github.com/shopsys/shopsys/pull/1068)
 - use YAML standards checker ([#539](https://github.com/shopsys/shopsys/pull/539))
-    - install `sspooky13/yaml-standards` as a dev-dependency via Composer
+    - for your YAML files to be checked and fixed automatically, install `sspooky13/yaml-standards` as a dev-dependency via Composer
         - you can do this by running `composer require --dev sspooky13/yaml-standards:^4.2`
     - run `phing yaml-standards-fix` to fix all your YAML files automatically
         - the YAML check/fix are also part of all `standards[-fix][-diff]` targets